-Those chosen for this award will become a member of HCC's exciting STEM Scholars program.
-STEM Scholars are expected to maintain full-time enrollment in a STEM program, be in good academic standing (based on HCC's policies), complete an associate degree at HCC, and transfer to an accredited STEM degree program at a four-year institution.
+Those chosen for this award will become members of HCC's STEM Scholars 2.0 Program.
+STEM Scholars are expected to maintain enrollment in a STEM program, be in good academic standing (based on HCC's policies), complete an associate degree at HCC, and transfer to an accredited STEM degree program at a four-year institution.

 A NSF S-STEM Scholarship recipient must:

 - Be a citizen of the United States, a national of the United States, an alien admitted as a refugee, or an alien lawfully admitted to the United States for permanent residence;